 Some examples of programs that provide mobile clinic regulatory compliance screenings for industrial workers, coal miners and corporate employees include:

-• New Mexico Mobile Screening Program for Miners, started in 1989 by Miners' Colfax Medical Center in rural Raton, New Mexico, and the University of New Mexico Health Sciences Center in Albuquerque.
-This program operates a state of the New Mexico Mobile Screening Program for Minersart mobile tractor-trailer clinic that screens miners for respiratory and other health conditions, provides self-management information, and makes follow-up calls three months after a miner's visit.
+- New Mexico Mobile Screening Program for Miners, started in 1989 by Miners' Colfax Medical Center in rural Raton, New Mexico, and the University of New Mexico Health Sciences Center in Albuquerque.
+This program operates a state of the art mobile tractor-trailer clinic that screens miners for respiratory and other health conditions, provides self-management information, and makes follow-up calls three months after a miner's visit.
 The program builds upon NIOSH mobile screening clinic programs used to improve healthcare access for miners.

 Conclusion